1 / 2 + sun room

-Situated by the shore in the village of Burravoe on the island of Yell, Brough House is a substantial, four / five bedroom, detached property enjoying a southerly aspect and lovely views over the front garden to the sea.
+Situated by the shore in the village of Burravoe on the island of Yell, Brough House is a substantial, four / five bedroom, detached property enjoying a southerly aspect and lovely views over the front garden to Heoga Ness and the sea.

 Oil-fired central heating is provided, supplemented by solid-fuel fires in both reception rooms.

-As well as the main front garden there are two outbuildings, a workshop / store, a former byre / garage plus a small walled park behind the byre / garage.
-Also available by separate negotiation is the detached former shop building situated by the pier next to the house.
+As well as a large, main front garden there are two outbuildings, a workshop / store, a former byre / garage plus a small walled park behind the byre / garage.

 Yell is linked to mainland Shetland by a regular 20 minute ro-ro ferry which runs from Ulsta just 4 miles from the house.